 Also, never underestimate the power of cash, especially if you get into a competitive bidding situation.
 All potential homeowners should be sure they have a healthy savings account.
 This means more than just covering your closing costs.
 Emergency funds are important because you never know what will happen, like needing to make repairs after closing on your home or a period of unemployment.
 You want to be sure you can afford your home long term no matter the circumstances.

-Being a new homeowner has been fun, though the nor’easters in early 2018 created some anxiety - Would our power go out?
-Would a tree fall on our roof?
+Being a new homeowner has been fun, though nor’easters always create some anxiety - Will our power go out?
+Will a tree fall on our roof?
 The benefits of adulting…

 We have some things we would like to change, but know that the work we put in will pay off in the long run.
 I can tell you for certain that one of the best feelings in the world is seeing an investment goal you’ve worked long and hard for come to fruition.